teach-plt/www/notes/interpreter.md

 Why an interpreter if we can have a compiler?
 - Defines the meaning of the language.
 - Can serve as a reference implementation.
-- (In the end, of a compilation chain, there is always _some_ interpreter.)
+- (In the end of a compilation chain, there is always _some_ interpreter.)

 An interpreter should be _compositional_!